top of page

 Nothing leavened is to be consumed over that period (Deut.
 16:3; Exod.
 12:15, 34:18; Lev.
 23:6).

-The first and last days of the Feast are Holy days and are to be kept like a sabbath (Lev.
+The first and last days of the Feast are holy days and are to be kept like a sabbath (Lev.
 23:7-8).

 Symbols of Christ, the Paschal Lamb of God

-Christ is the singular truth symbolized by the sacrificial lamb of the First Covenant (Ex.
+Christ is the singular truth symbolised by the sacrificial lamb of the First Covenant (Ex.
 12:5, 43, 46; Jn.
 1:29; 19:36).
-We memorialize his death every year at Passover by participating in the symbols of unleavened bread and wine (1Cor.
+We memorialise his death every year at Passover by participating in the symbols of unleavened bread and wine (1Cor.
 5;8; 11:24-26).

-The symbols of Passover in the First Covenant and the symbols of Passover in the Second Covenant both identify the same singular truth – Christ our Passover sacrificed for us (Lk.
+The symbols of Passover in the First Covenant and the symbols of Passover in the Second Covenant both identify the same singular truth–Christ our Passover sacrificed for us (Lk.
 22:7; Mt.
 22:6; 1Cor.
 5:7; 1Pet.
 1:18-19).

-The date and time of the Passover have never changed (Lev.
+The date and time of the Passover has never changed (Lev.
 23:4-5; Mal.
 3:6; Heb.
 13:8).
 Christ is the same yesterday, today and forever (Heb.
 13:8).

 On the night of his betrayal, Christ introduced the new symbols of the Second Covenant Passover: the foot-washing ceremony and the unleavened bread and wine.
-He did so on that evening out of necessity because he would be killed at the time of the Passover as the Paschal Lamb later that same day (1 Cor.
+He did so that evening out of necessity because he would be killed at the Passover as the Paschal Lamb later that same day (1Cor.
 5:7).

 The eating of a lamb as the Passover symbol was now superseded by the new symbols of unleavened bread and fermented wine.

-Hebrews 10:8–10 (NASB95): After saying above, “Sacrifices and offerings and whole burnt offerings and sacrifices for sin You have not desired, nor have You taken pleasure in them” (which are offered according to the Law), 9 then He said, “Behold, I have come to do Your will.”
+Hebrews 10:8–10 (NASB95): After saying above, “Sacrifices and offerings and whole burnt offerings and sacrifices for sin You have not desired, nor have You taken pleasure in them” (which are offered according to the Law), (9) then He said, “Behold, I have come to do Your will.”
 He takes away the first in order to establish the second.
-10 By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
+(10) By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 (Emphasis added)

 The Blood of the New Covenant - Wine or Grape Juice?

-Luke 22:20 (NASB95): And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.”
+Lk.
+22:20 (NASB95): And in the same way He took the cup after they had eaten, saying, “This cup which is poured out for you is the new covenant in My blood.”

 When Jesus Christ introduced the new symbols of the Passover, he did so in a way that conveyed the very meaning of these symbols by the words he chose.
 Christ said, “This cup which is poured out for you is the New Covenant in My blood.”
 This “pouring out” represented the shedding of Christ’s blood at his death.
 Therefore, the (red) wine was a representation of his blood.
 There has been much debate regarding what was in the cup; however, by examining a few relevant scriptures, it’s not difficult to reach the correct conclusion.